txxa/hass-openmetrics/README.md

 To add the integration, go to Settings ➤ Devices & Services ➤ Integrations, click ➕ Add Integration, and search for "OpenMetrics".

-The initial setup needs the following information:
+The initial setup requests the following information:

 - **Provider URL**: The URL of the metrics provider.
 - **Username**: The username for the metrics provider web interface.